Aliases for EZH1 Gene

 GeneCards Summary for EZH1 Gene

 EZH1 (Enhancer Of Zeste 1 Polycomb Repressive Complex 2 Subunit) is a Protein Coding gene.
-Diseases associated with EZH1 include weaver syndrome.
-GO annotations related to this gene include chromatin binding and histone methyltransferase activity (H3-K27 specific).
-An important paralog of this gene is KMT2C.
+Diseases associated with EZH1 include Retinitis Pigmentosa 48 and Weaver Syndrome.
+Among its related pathways are Lysine degradation and Chromatin Regulation / Acetylation.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and histone methyltransferase activity (H3-K27 specific).
+An important paralog of this gene is EZH2.